-We have reviewed the consolidated balance sheet of Prologis, Inc. and subsidiaries (the Company) as of March 31, 2024, the related consolidated statements of income, comprehensive income, equity, and cash flows for the three-month periods ended March 31, 2024 and 2023, and the related notes (collectively, the consolidated interim financial information).
+We have reviewed the consolidated balance sheet of Prologis, Inc. and subsidiaries (the Company) as of March 31, 2024 June 30, 2024, the related consolidated statements of income, comprehensive income, and equity for the three-month and six-month periods ended June 30, 2024 and 2023, the related consolidated statements of cash flows for the three-month six-month periods ended March 31, 2024 June 30, 2024 and 2023, and the related notes (collectively, the consolidated interim financial information).
 Based on our reviews, we are not aware of any material modifications that should be made to the consolidated interim financial information for it to be in conformity with U.S. generally accepted accounting principles.